merenlin/data-analysis-sample/README.md

-analysis-skeleton
+data-analysis-sample
 =================

-Sample directory structure for a data analysis project in Python
+Sample project structure for a data analysis project in Python.